Tayo Richards’ Background

 Getting a Personal Mentor

-By the time I had been assigned to another mentor, I had already secured my role with Unilever.
-However I had also been invited to attend an interview with Amey Plc for a senior project office manager role.
+I was also invited to attend an interview with Amey Plc for a senior project office manager role.
 I was assigned to Lynn Agoye.
 She pretty much predicted what to expect at the interview.
-She said they would start with a ‘tell me about yourself’ type question and then focus on competency questions…she was right.
+She said they would start with a ‘tell me about yourself’ type question and then focus on competency based questions…she was right.

 Getting a Job